 Affected customers may have had their transaction data, account balances, personal details, and contact information visible to other users during the exposure window.
 The bank emphasized that no customer credentials, passwords, or authentication information were compromised, and no unauthorized financial transactions occurred.

 Lloyds immediately disabled the affected system components upon discovering the error and implemented additional access controls to prevent recurrence.
-The bank is notifying all impacted customers directly and offering support services including fraud monitoring assistance.
+The bank is notifying all impacted customers directly and offering support services, including fraud monitoring assistance.

 The financial institution stated it has reported the incident to the UK’s Financial Conduct Authority and Information Commissioner’s Office as required under data protection regulations.
 An internal investigation is examining how the glitch bypassed existing safeguards during the maintenance process.